PhilipTKC/philip-thongkhamchanh-blog/README.md

 `npx ts-node src/index.ts`

-This will update data contained inside the `[rootDir]/src/content` folder.
+This will update data contained inside the `content` folder.